Compact and Physically Interpretable Feature Models for Photometric Type Ia Supernova Classification: Introduction

 This approach makes it possible to interpret the classifier in physical terms.
 Rather than treating the model as a black box, the ablation results reveal how brightness, color, variability, and temporal evolution contribute to the decision boundary.
 This allows the behaviour of the classifier to be connected directly to the known properties of thermonuclear supernova explosions.

-Understanding the physical origin of the classification signal also has practical implications for survey design.
+Understanding the physical origin of the classification signal also has practical implications for survey design and survey operation.
 The importance of cadence, filter coverage, and temporal sampling can be evaluated by measuring how the removal of corresponding features affects performance.
-Such analysis may help determine which observational strategies are most important for reliable photometric typing in future time-domain surveys such as DES, ZTF, and LSST \cite{lsst2009, des2005, ztf2019}.
+Such analysis may help identify which observing conditions are most important for reliable photometric typing in ongoing and forthcoming time-domain surveys such as DES, ZTF, and LSST \cite{lsst2009, des2005, ztf2019}.
+In practice, the observing strategy of a major survey is usually optimized for multiple science goals and cannot be redefined solely for supernova classification.
+However, results of this kind can still inform follow-up prioritization, rolling-cadence choices where available, filter-allocation trade-offs, and the design of downstream classification pipelines that must operate under the survey's existing sampling pattern.

 The paper is organized as follows.
-Section~2 describes the dataset and feature extraction procedure.
-Section~3 presents the classification model and evaluation metrics.
+Section~2 describes the dataset used in this work.
+Section~3 presents the classification model and evaluation metrics, including the training protocol and model-selection procedure.
 Section~4 introduces the compact feature representation.
-Section~5 presents the feature ablation experiments.
-Section~6 discusses the implications for survey design.
-Section~7 describes limitations and future work.
-Section~8 summarizes the conclusions.
+Section~5 summarizes the baseline performance of the compact model.
+Section~6 presents the feature ablation experiments and their physical interpretation.
+Section~7 discusses the implications for survey design and feature engineering.
+Section~8 outlines the main limitations of the present study and possible directions for future work.
+Section~9 summarizes the conclusions.